 Above the flash flood zone the trail begins passing through a large boulder field.
 The trail itself also becomes fairly strenuous.
 Much of the upper portions of the route traverses over fairly rocky and rugged terrain.
 Though not necessary, trekking poles may be helpful along this stretch.

 At 6.5 miles hikers will finally arrive at Holly Lake.
 This small glacial lake lies just below the southern slopes of 11,590-foot Mt.
 Woodring.
 Directly to the west is Paintbrush Divide, while looking towards the east you'll be able to see 11,144-foot Rockchuck Peak.
-Once at the lake we recommend heading off towards the right and proceeding a short distance along a faint social trail, which leads to the east end of the lake.
+Once at the lake we recommend heading off towards the right and proceeding a short distance along a faint social trail that leads to the east end of the lake.
 The views of the mountains surrounding the lake, including the Paintbrush Divide area, are much better from this vantage point.

 I should also mention that I thought the views from the small pond near the junction were more scenic than Holly Lake.
 Be sure to stop there on your way up or down.
 You should note that it can be fairly marshy around the tarn, so access may be limited depending on your timing.

 Above Holly Lake the trail continues up towards Paintbrush Divide, and eventually down to Lake Solitude.
 Long-distance hikers can create an epic loop hike by continuing beyond Lake Solitude, and returning back to the Jenny Lake area via the Cascade Canyon Trail.
-This extremely long, but spectacular loop hike travels roughly 20 miles.
+This extremely long, but spectacular loop hike travels almost 20 miles.
 Camping is available in a couple of locations, thus allowing backpackers to split this hike into multiple days.